minio/operator/docs/tenant-storage-deletion.md

 # Tenant Storage Deletion

-Deleting the storage of a tenant is a controversial and delicate situation, on one hand, some users wants to delete the storage in CI/CD sitations, but on the other hand, some users may configure this in production environments and forger which exposes them to potential data loss.
+Deleting a tenant's storage in Kubernetes is a sensitive and controversial issue.
+On one hand, some users may want to delete storage in CI/CD scenarios.
+On the other hand, if configured in production environments and forgotten, it risks potential data loss.

-Kubernetes official doesn't cascade delete PVCs when a Statefulset due to the delicate nature of the operation, it's instead deferred to the user to decide when to delete the PVCs, MinIO Operator follows the same approach.
+Kubernetes does not automatically delete Persistent Volume Claims (PVCs) when a StatefulSet is deleted, due to the risk involved.
+This decision is left to the user.
+The MinIO Operator adheres to this practice as well.

-To delete the storage of a tenant, you can delete the PVCs associated with the tenant via kubectl same time you are deleting a tenant, for example, when deleting a tenant called `tenant` in namespace `ns-1`, you can delete the PVCs associated with the tenant by running the following commands:
+To delete a tenant's storage, you should manually delete the PVCs associated with the tenant.
+This can be done via kubectl at the same time you are deleting the tenant.
+For example, to delete a tenant named tenant in the namespace ns-1, run the following commands:

 ```bash
 kubectl -n ns-1 delete tenant tenant